Making the cut: improved ranking and selection for large-scale inference

 \section{Introduction}

 In all sorts of applications, data from a large number of measurement or inference units are processed in order to identify the most important units by some measure.
 This is certainly true in statistical genomics, where units might be genes, gene sets, or single-nucleotide polymorphisms (SNPs), depending on the particular application, but it is also true more broadly.
 In agriculture investigators rank animals or plants by their breeding value ({\em e.g.}, de los Campos {\em et al.} 2013); performance evaluations in health and social sciences are common ({\em e.g.}, Paddock and Louis, 2011).
 Typically, units are associated with unobserved real-valued parameters, and the importance of each unit is linked to the value of its parameter.
-Two cases considered here are summarized in Figures~\ref{fig:T2D1} and~\ref{fig:RNAi1}: the first concerns a large-scale genome wide association study examining risk factors for type 2 diabetes (T2D) (Morris {\em et al.}, 2012).
-The inference unit in this case is the SNP, and the parameter of interest is a log-odds ratio measuring the effect on disease probability of having one variant of the SNP.
-The second case involves gene-set enrichment among human genes that have been determined via RNA interference (RNAi) experiments to affect influenza-virus replication (Hao {\em et al.}, 2013).
+A case we consider is a genome wide association study examining risk factors for type 2 diabetes (T2D), in which the inference unit is the SNP, and the parameter of interest is a log-odds ratio measuring the effect on disease probability of SNP genotype (Morris {\em et al.}, 2012).
+A second case involves gene-set enrichment among human genes that have been determined via RNA interference (RNAi) experiments to affect influenza-virus replication (Hao {\em et al.}, 2013).
 Units here are sets of genes annotated to particular biological functions and parameters measure enrichment levels.
 We develop two further examples to exercise the statistical issues: one from sports statistics (units are basketball players), and one from gene expression analysis (units are genes).
 Had their been no measurement error we would summarize each case by ranking units according to values of their parameters, focusing on the top of this list for further study.